The Key to Weight Control Is Exercise, Right? Wrong.

 We are programmed into thinking that if we exercise, over time we are able to maintain or lose weight—that the two are directly correlated.
 However, exercise might not have much to do with weight control in the grand scheme of things

-It seems like we put a lot of focus on telling people they need to be more active during the day and that if they increase their energy expenditure, they will lose weight.
+It seems like we put a lot of focus on telling people they need to be more active during the day and that if they increase their energy expenditure, they will better manage weight control.
 It might be wishful thinking, as that isn’t necessarily true.
 New research is also showing a lack of correlation between exercise and weight control.
 In fact, Loyola University Chicago completed a study where the lead researcher mentioned, “Our study results indicate that physical activity may not protect you from gaining weight.”
 That might have just busted the bubble of the people currently on a treadmill reading this article.

 What’s the Key to Weight Control?